How to Upload Video to Google Drive and Share Link (Step-by-Step Guide)

 - Browse to your preferred folder and select it.

-Using a dedicated folder, like "Client Videos 2026" or "Training Recordings", keeps things easy to find and reshare later.
+Using a dedicated folder, such as "Client Videos 2026" or "Training Recordings", keeps the videos easier to find and reshare later.

 Configuring File Attributes to Log in Your Sheet

-Choose which video details Drive Explorer Pro logs into your spreadsheet before you upload anything.
+Choose which video details Drive Explorer Pro logs into your Google Sheets spreadsheet before you upload anything.

 - In the sidebar, click the List files tab.